Sex workers' rights: Advocacy

-Similar to Stella and other organizations like Urban Justice Center, Sonagachi wants to give a voice to sex workers because they know what is best for them and what needs to be improved.
-The principle of these organizations is that sex work is a job, and it should be respected just like any other job.

-Another viewpoint that some activists take is legalization, which would allow sex workers to undertake their work in improved, organized circumstances (e. g., legal brothels), where standard industry practices (e. g., practicing condom use and regular health check-ups for sex workers) could reduce the transmission of HIV and other STIs.
-Many sex workers are asking for their work to be decriminalized and legalized to facilitate them seeking help if they are victims of violence.
-The advocacy groups are the voices to push countries to make a change and end the stigma around sex work.
-During the COVID-19 pandemic, the Supreme Court of India passed instructions to all state governments to provide dry ration to sex workers.
+Another viewpoint that some activists take is legalization, which would allow sex workers to undertake their work in organized circumstances (e. g., legal brothels), where standard industry practices (e.g., practicing condom use and regular health check-ups for sex workers) could reduce the transmission of HIV and other STIs.
+During the COVID-19 pandemic, the Supreme Court of India passed instructions to all state governments to provide dry rations to sex workers.

 The red umbrella

 The red umbrella symbol was introduced by sex workers in Venice, Italy, in 2001, as part of the 49th Venice Biennale of Art.
 Sex workers also held a street demonstration, the Red Umbrellas March, in Venice to protest inhumane work conditions and human rights abuses.
-The International Committee on the Rights of Sex Workers in Europe (ICRSE) adopted the red umbrella as a symbol of resistance to discrimination in 2005.
+The International Committee on the Rights of Sex Workers in Europe adopted the red umbrella as a symbol of resistance to discrimination in 2005.

-For International Women's Day (IWD) in March 2014, sex worker organizations and activists throughout the world used the red umbrella in activities of celebration and protest.
+For International Women's Day in March 2014, sex worker organizations and activists throughout the world used the red umbrella in activities of celebration and protest.
 For example, flash mob events in which the red umbrella was used were held in Sydney, Australia; London, UK; Bochum, Germany; Thailand; the Netherlands; and Peru.

-The Red Umbrella Project is a non-profit organization based in New York City that advocates on behalf of sex workers and strives to empower them by giving them a voice.